GNOME/pango/CODING_STYLE.md

   pango_layout_line_count ();
   ```

+  For booleans, "is" can be instead of "get".

-- functions that set a single parameter in a side-effect free fashion
+- Functions that set a single parameter in a side-effect free fashion
   should include "set" in the name, for instance:

   ```c